 97110: Therapeutic Exercises

 Definition: Therapeutic exercises to develop strength, endurance, range of motion, and flexibility.
-Therapeutic procedure, one or more areas, each 15 minutes.
+Therapeutic procedure, one or more areas, every 15 minutes.

 Granted, this is a vague definition, which makes it tempting to use this code for all movement interventions.
 And that’s exactly why it tends to be overused.
 Instead, only code for therapeutic exercise if the movement doesn’t meet the criteria for either therapeutic activity or neuromuscular reeducation.
 Active and passive range of motion, manual stretching, and most manual resistance exercises would correctly fall under this code.

-There’s no question that the current modifier 59 situation is frustrating for PTs, but the best strategy to take at this point is the following:
+There’s no question that the current modifier 59 situation is frustrating for PTs, but the best strategy to take at this point is this:

-- Always code correctly based on the intent of each code;
+- Always code correctly based on the intent of each code, and

-- Ensure your documentation supports the unbundling of edit pairs whenever you use modifier 59;
+- Ensure that your documentation supports the unbundling of edit pairs whenever you use modifier 59.